Phan-Kandula/eeg/README.md

  Note: You may use another setup and the neural network can identify your arrangement if you the setup remains consistent.
 The setup above is just an example or a starting point.

 This software uses a neural networks and other machine learning algorithms that require training.
+Therefore it is also advised to have someone help you in the process.
 Requirements:
 Python 3.5
 Arduino